joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/16/world/europe/russian-artist-putin-killed-poland.html

 **Election Live Updates: Georgia Republicans Go With Trump’s Pick for Senate, but Not Governor**\
-`Representative Mike Collins, who was backed by President Trump, won the G.O.P. nomination to challenge Senator Jon Ossoff.
-But Georgia Republicans chose Rick Jackson as their nominee for governor over a Trump-backed candidate.
-In Oklahoma, Representative Kevin Hern won the Republican nomination for Senate.`\
+`Mike Collins, a Trump-backed Republican, will face Senator Jon Ossoff in Georgia, where Rick Jackson won the Republican nomination for governor over the president’s pick.
+Candidates backed by Mr. Trump won Republican nominations for Senate in Oklahoma and Alabama.`\
 https://www.nytimes.com/live/2026/06/16/us/georgia-oklahoma-alabama-elections